whatsyourask/ctf/VulnHub/Warzone: 3/README.md

 ### kerberos

 I don't know what to gather from it.
-Moreover, i don't want to use metasploit.
+Moreover, I don't want to use metasploit.

 ## Threat modeling

-Definitly, here the attack vector is `alienclient.jar` file which we can decompile and use it with the right credential.
+Definitely, here the attack vector is `alienclient.jar` file which we can decompile and use with the right credential.

 ## Vulnerability analysis